Jollerprutt/proxmox-node/README.md

 Node 1 should be your Qotom.
 Choose your own password.

 ### 1.1 Configure the Proxmox Hardware
 Further configuration is done via the Proxmox web interface.
-Just point your browser to the IP address given during installation (https://yournodesipaddress:8006).
+Just point your browser to the IP address given during installation (https://yournodesipaddress:8006) and ignore the security warning by clicking `Advanced` then `Accept the Risk and Continue` -- this is the warning I get in Firefox.
 Default login is "root" (realm PAM) and the root password you defined during the installation process.

 ### 1.2 Update Proxmox OS and enable turnkeylinux templates
 Using the web interface `updates` > `refresh` search for all the latest required updates.
+You will get a few errors which ignore.
-Next install the updates using the web interface `updates` > `_upgrade` - a pop up terminal will show the installation steps of all your required updates.
+Next install the updates using the web interface `updates` > `_upgrade` - a pop up terminal will show the installation steps of all your required updates and it will prompt you to type `Y` so do so.

 Next install turnkeylinux container templates by using the web interface CLI `shell` and type `pveam update`

-### 1.3.
-Create Disk Two - your shared storage
+### 1.3 Create Disk Two - your shared storage
 Create Disk 2 using the web interface `Disks` > `ZFS` > `Create: ZFS` and configure each node as follows:

 | Option | Node 1 Value | Node 2 Value | Node 3 Value |